-This package contains patch files that are specific to Cloud.
-Patches are separate from tools, allowing you to apply patch updates without requiring a full upgrade and install of all Cloud code and the patch.
+This package contains patch files that are specific to Magento Commerce (Cloud).
+Patches are separate from tools, allowing you to apply patch updates without requiring a full upgrade and install of all Magento Commerce (Cloud) code.
 Using

-ece-patches is strictly for updates to Magento Commerce (Cloud).
+These updates strictly contain improvements to Magento Commerce (Cloud).
 Patches are available in the

-ece-tools code strictly includes improvements for tools, including the build and deploy hooks.
-These tools are updated as needed through patching and product upgrades, managed by the
+These updates strictly contain improvements for tools, including build and deploy hooks.
+These tools are updated as needed through patching and product upgrades; managed by the

 This metapackage requires Magento application components, including modules, frameworks, themes, and so on.